mvdan/sh/README.md

 	shfmt -l -w script.sh

+Typically, CI builds should use the command below, to error if any shell scripts in a project don't adhere to the format:

+	shfmt -d .

 Use `-i N` to indent with a number of spaces instead of tabs.
 There are other formatting options - see `shfmt -h`.
 For example, to get the formatting appropriate for [Google's Style][google-style] guide, use `shfmt -i 2 -ci`.